mmguinness/portfolio/_posts/2022-06-05-Architecture-portfolio.md

 <br>

-Below I have taken the page-layouts from my previous paper-based architecture portfolio, which includes a selection of professional and student projects.
+Below I have taken the page-layouts from my previous architecture portfolio, which includes a selection of professional and student projects.
 I have applied simple styling in CSS to indicate that it was designed to be displayed in a booklet format.
 When I have more time, I would like to animate this with a dynamic page-turning effect or similar.

 <br>